-I’m not talking about the holiday shopping frenzy, the incessant Christmas music (Winter Wonderland is particularly annoying here in Phoenix), or even the delicious food everywhere (for that I’m grateful).
-I’m talking about the onslaught of “How to Prevent Holiday Weight Gain” stories.
+The onslaught has begun… I’m not talking about the holiday shopping frenzy, the incessant holiday music (Winter Wonderland is particularly annoying here in Phoenix), or even the delicious food everywhere (for that I’m grateful).
+I’m talking about the onslaught of “How to Prevent Holiday Weight Gain” stories and restrictive holiday eating tips.
 Perhaps you recognize their formula:

-These stories pop up on a rotating basis: New Year’s, Super Bowl Parties, Getting Ready for Swim Suit Season, etc., and most follow a similar formula.
-These headlines must sell because they are often the teasers for the news (is this really NEWs?) and displayed prominently on the cover of magazines, ironically next to “Simple Sinfully Sumptuous Sugar Cookies.”
+These articles must sell and earn clicks because they are often the teasers for the news (is this really NEWs?) and displayed prominently on the cover of magazines, ironically next to “Simple Sinfully Sumptuous Sugar Cookies.”

-The stories go something like this (I couldn’t resist reading between the lines):
+The holiday eating tips typically go something like this (I couldn’t resist reading between the lines):

 It’s that time of year-holiday parties, family dinners, and fudge in the break room.
 (Lions and tigers and bears, oh my!)
 The average American gains seven pounds during the holidays.
-(When you see this stop reading; repeating this unsubstantiated statistic is a sure marker of lazy journalism.
-Read this blog post about the truth!)
+(When you see this stop reading; repeating this unsubstantiated statistic is a sure marker of lazy journalism.)

 To get a jump start on your New Year’s Resolutions (Never fear!
 There will be another article using the same formula on January 1st for all those who didn’t follow this holiday advice), follow these five simple rules (Did you ever notice that we often use odd numbers?
 Clever, isn’t it?):